2KRISHNAYADAV/map-plotly-Indian-0.2-jupiter-parul.com-2................687-krishna-file-by-me/README.md

     ) for l in lon_range
 ]

-# Update frames in the figure
+#  frames in the figure
 fig.update(frames=frames)

 # Show the figure